bllryy/chopper/README.md

 # CHOPPER

-A 16-step drum machine and sample slicer with a DOS-tracker style GUI.
+A 16-step drum machine and sample slicer with a url[https://en.wikipedia.org/wiki/Protracker] type gui.

-Loads a WAV file, detects transients, slices the audio, and lets you arrange those slices into a 16-step pattern — triggering pads, adjusting pitch per step, and recording in real time.
+Loads a WAV file, detects transients, slices the audio, and lets you arrange those slices into a 16-step pattern triggering pads, adjusting pitch per step, and recording in real time.

 ---